 Thinking of camping in Nebraska?
 Here are a few tips:

-Nebraska’s parks may be somewhat crowded, especially during the summer season; therefore, it is wise to make a reservation for your campsite in advance.
-If you want a spot, you could order one using the Nebraska Game and Parks Reservations system.
+Nebraska’s parks may be somewhat crowded, especially during the summer season; therefore, it is wise to reserve your campsite in advance.
+You could order one if you want a spot using the Nebraska Game and Parks Reservations system.

-• Nebraska does have some standard rules, which include the number of days one can camp and the permitted duration of the night.
-Be sure of these so that you can have a good and comfortable camping moment.
+- Nebraska does have some standard rules, including the number of days one can camp and the permitted duration of the night.
+Be sure of these to have a good and comfortable camping experience.

 Conclusion